prin-git/mfe-music-vite/README.md

-# MFE App example (React-Vite)
+#  Microfrontend  App example (React-Vite)

-This repo conatain 3 apps which togeher work as a MFE;
+This repo conatain 3 apps which togeher work as a  Microfrontend ;

 * `list-remote` One Remote app sharing a store and two components hearder, musiclist.
 *  `detail-remote` One Remote app  also acting as a host app to consuming the values from store. it act as a remote app to sharing a detail component.